MichaelK24/Pert-Diagram-test/README.md

 Building a local version of the game:
  * Setup a localhost web server.
- * Make sure the files are organized like: http-root/Pert/Pert-Diagram-test
+ * Make sure the files are organized like: `http-root/Pert/Pert-Diagram-test`
- * Open the index.html file in your web browser.
+ * Open `http://127.0.0.1/Pert/Pert-Diagram-test/pert/index.html` in your web browser.

 Running the Game: